-- To act as the representative body of the general insurance industry in Australia; - To influence, ethically and expertly, the political, social, business and economic environment in order to promote members roles in providing insurance protection and security to the community; and - To manage, on behalf of the Company's members, industry issues that arose relating to insurance consumers, national flood information, building resilient communities, climate change, insurance taxation reform and the coordination of the industry's response to catastrophes and natural disasters and industry regulation.
+- To act as the representative body of the general insurance industry in Australia: - economic environment in order to promote members roles in providing insurance protection and security to the community; and - regulation.

 Operating Result

 The company achieved an operating surplus for year ended 31 December 2021 of \$1,284K, compared to the budget deficit of (\$102k).
 A significant portion of this favourable variance relates to position vacancies during the year, many of which were filled by 31 October 2021.
 Event costs and travel & accommodation costs were \$108k below budget due to Covid-19 restrictions.